cchaiyatad/BattleArena/README.md

 # BattleArena

-this project is a simple battlearena that made when internship at Varisoft for a month with unity3D
+This project is a simple battlearena that made when internship at Varisoft for a month with unity3D